sumitpundir/logo_detection/README.md

 # logo_detection

+## ---> THE OUTPUT OF ALL TEST DATASET IMAGES IS IN output_images FOLDER

 ## Model Download
 Due to size of model greater than 50MB I uploaded it over google drive.
 Download the model from link ( https://drive.google.com/open?id=0BwSmgJK4UW13SGZrWjNVQUJ0c1E )